Resources

 Care Providers

-Check out Trans Education Service’s list of vetted, trans-affirming providers – including mental health, medical, legal, transition, faith, and crisis resources.
+Check out Trans Education Service’s list of vetted, trans-affirming providers.
+It includes mental health, medical, legal, transition, faith, and crisis resources.

 Check out this compilation of abolition-centered, non-carceral care providers (therapists, social workers, peer supporters, healers) that are dedicated to providing care outside of oppressive systems (i.e. law enforcement, forced hospitalization, the psychiatric industrial complex).

-This list is just a starting point to finding care, is non-exhaustive.
+This list is just a starting point to finding care and is non-exhaustive.
 If you have questions or concerns about any provider in this database, email Dandelion@PeerSupportSpace.org.

 To add yourself to the database, visit tinyurl.com/AbolitionCare.